npinter/pepMAP/README.md

 (pepMAP) python app.py
 ```

 By default, the application runs on `http://localhost:7007`.
-Open this URL in your web browser to access pepMAP.

 ## Usage